Pure Land Buddhism: Korea

 Pure Land thought also made its way into Korean Buddhism from China during the Unified Silla period (668–935).
 Perhaps the most influential figure in this development was Wŏnhyo (617–686), who widely promoted nianfo practice and wrote ten texts on Pure Land Buddhism, including commentaries on the Pure Land sūtras.
 Korean practitioners of Pure Land like Wŏnhyo never set out to establish a separate school of Buddhism, instead they saw Pure land practice as part of the larger Mahayana tradition.

-In his commentary on the Larger Sutra, Wŏnhyo emphasized that birth in the Pure Land could be attained by relying on the other-power of the compassion (chabiryŏk 慈悲力) of the buddha, rather than by relying on one's own self-power.
+In his commentary on the Larger Sutra, Wŏnhyo emphasized that birth in the Pure Land could be attained by relying on the other-power of the compassion (慈悲力, chabiryŏk) of the buddha, rather than by relying on one's own self-power.
 Thus, like Shandao, Wŏnhyo argued that all living beings, not just bodhisattvas on the bhumis, could attain birth in the Pure Land by relying on the Buddha's power.

-In Wŏnhyo's Pure Land writings, he argues that the superior practice of nianfo is the one which is done with bodhicitta and with a repentant, sincere mind (chisim 至心).
-Indeed, in his Muryangsu-gyŏng chongyo (無量壽經宗要, Doctrinal Essentials of the Sūtra on the Visualization of Immeasurable Life), Wŏnhyo argues that it is bodhicitta which is the primary cause of birth in the Pure land.
+In Wŏnhyo's Pure Land writings, he argues that the superior practice of nianfo is the one which is done with bodhicitta and with a repentant, sincere mind (至心, chisim).
+Indeed, in his Doctrinal Essentials of the Sūtra on the Visualization of Immeasurable Life (無量壽經宗要, Muryangsu-gyŏng chongyo), Wŏnhyo argues that it is bodhicitta which is the primary cause of birth in the Pure land.

 Wŏnhyo's Pure Land thought is based on numerous Mahayana sources, including the works of Zhiyi, Tanluan along with Chinese Yogācāra and Tathāgatagarbha thought.
-Later Silla era Pure Land authors like Pŏbwi, Hyŏnil, Uijŏk, and Kyŏnghung all follow Wŏnhyo's synthetic method of interpreting Pure Land by drawing on the broader Mahayana doctrinal tradition.
-There may have been also been lineage of Pure land praxis based in Hwangnyong Monastery (皇龍寺) which could be traced back to Wŏn’gwang 圓光 (c.
+Later Silla era Pure Land authors like Pŏbwi, Hyŏnil, Uijŏk, and Kyŏnghŭng all follow Wŏnhyo's synthetic method of interpreting Pure Land by drawing on the broader Mahayana doctrinal tradition.
+There may have been also been lineage of Pure land praxis based in Hwangnyong Monastery (皇龍寺) which could be traced back to Wŏn’gwang (圓光, c.
 540–640), who may have studied under Huiyuan.
 However, his works are all lost.
 Chajang may have been another important figure for Korean Pure Land, but his works (including two commentaries on the Amitabha sutra) are also lost.
 As such, it is in the works of Wŏnhyo that early Korean Pure land ideas can be found and it is his work which influenced all later Korean writings on Pure Land.

-Another important figure in Korean Pure Land thought was the Hwaeom founder Uisang (625–702) who wrote a commentary on the Amitabha sutra, the Amit’a-gyŏng ŭigi (阿彌陀經義記 The meaning of the Amituo jing).
+Another important figure in Korean Pure Land thought was the Hwaeom founder Uisang (625–702) who wrote a commentary on the Amitabha sutra, The Meaning of the Amituo Jing, (阿彌陀經義記, Amit'a-gyŏng ŭigi).
 Pure land practice was also an important part of the Cheontae school (Korean Tiantai).